 Furthermore, injured patients may also file a medical malpractice claim if a doctor or hospital recommends or supervises the use of a defective 3D product.
 If the 3D device was improperly used by the doctor or hospital, there is evidence of inadequate training for the use of the device, or if a healthcare professional fails to inform you of the risks associated with the 3D device, then you can file a medical malpractice lawsuit.

-If you were injured by a defective device which was 3D printed by a doctor or hospital, contact our Kansas City product liability lawyer at Bertram & Graf, L.L.C. today.
+If you were injured by a defective device which was 3D printed by a doctor or hospital, contact our lawyers at Bertram & Graf, L.L.C. today.